 Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Let us explore some of the lesser-known best places worth visiting in Japan.
 If you love to hike and trek, check out some of the amazing places for hiking in Japan.
-Moreover, to travel to these amazing tourist places, read about Japanese transportation to plan your travel to make it efficient and comfortable.
+Moreover, to travel to these amazing tourist places, read about Japanese transportation to plan your travel efficiently and comfortably.

 Yakushima Island